Call a private API - Amazon API Gateway

 https://{public-dns-hostname}.execute-api.{region}.vpce.amazonaws.com/{stage}

-For example, assuming you set up the GET /pets and GET /pets/{petId} methods in this example, and assuming that your API's API ID was abc1234, its public DNS hostname was vpce-def-01234567, and your Region was us-west-2, you could test your API via its VPCE ID by using the Host header in a cURL command, as in the following example:
+For example, if you set up the GET /pets method for the test stage, and your REST API ID was abc1234, its public DNS hostname was vpce-def-01234567, and your Region was us-west-2, you could invoke your private API using its VPCe ID by using the Host header in a cURL command:

 curl -v https://vpce-def-01234567.execute-api.us-west-2.vpce.amazonaws.com/test/pets -H 'Host: abc1234.execute-api.us-west-2.amazonaws.com'

-Alternatively, you can access your private API via its API ID by using the x-apigw-api-id header in a cURL command in the following format:
+Alternatively, you can invoke your private API via its API ID by using the x-apigw-api-id header in a cURL command in the following format: